-Good air circulation is an over-looked tool for a healthy garden.
-Providing air flow around your plants is as important as sunshine, water, and organic matter.
+Good air circulation is an overlooked necessity for a healthy garden.
+Providing airflow around your plants is as important as sunshine, water, and organic matter.
 You may think that plants sitting out in the open would get plenty of air, but that's not always the case.
 Indoor plants can fare even worse.

 Why is Air Circulation Important for Plants?

-When air flow is impeded, the garden can remain damp for long periods.
+When airflow around and through a plant is impeded, your garden can remain damp for long periods.

-And dampness is the perfect condition for many fungal diseases, like powdery mildew and blackspot on roses.
-To make matters worse, water on plant leaves helps to transmit spores and other problems from plant to plant.
+And dampness is the perfect condition for the development of many fungal diseases, like powdery mildew and blackspot on roses.
+To make matters worse, water on plant leaves helps to transmit spores and other problems from one plant to another.

-Also, many plants need to bend and sway, in order to strengthen their growing limbs.
+Also, many plants need to bend and sway in the wind, in order to strengthen their growing limbs.
 That's why it is no longer recommended that young trees be staked.

 How to Provide Good Air Circulation in the Garden